WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Profiler/index.md

     Options: --profile=log:calls,alloc,maxframes=8,calldepth=100
 ```

-It will collect a lot of data, potentially causing `memalign` errors due to the limited embedded RAM.
+It will collect a lot of data, potentially causing memory errors due to the limited embedded RAM.

 To know more about the profiler's options, consult the [Mono log profiler documentation](https://www.mono-project.com/docs/debug+profile/profile/profiler/#profiler-option-documentation), but here are some examples explained briefly of how to collect less data: